Administration

 Administration of blood components

-• If an adverse transfusion reaction occurs, stop the transfusion immediately and initiate appropriate therapy.
+• If an adverse transfusion reaction occurs, stop the transfusion immediately, activate emergency care / rapid response if required.
 The transfusion should not restart unless the patient receives a satisfactory clinical review.

 • Start the transfusion as soon as possible after removing the blood component from approved temperature-controlled storage.
 Transfusion of each pack should be completed prior to the labelled expiry or within four hours, whichever is sooner.

 • The infusion should start slowly where clinically appropriate.
-The patient should be closely observed for the initial 15 minutes of the infusion as life-threatening reactions may occur after infusion of only a small volume.
-After 15 minutes the rate of infusion may be increased to the maximum prescribed rate, provided there are no signs or symptoms of an adverse reaction.
+The patient should be closely observed for the first 15 minutes of the infusion as life-threatening reactions may occur after infusion of only a small volume.
+After 15 minutes, the rate of infusion may be increased to the maximum prescribed rate, provided there are no signs or symptoms of an adverse reaction.

 For more details on specific aspects of blood component administration, consult the Guidelines for the Administration of Blood Components.